stroiman/create-react-app/README.md

 create-react-app is a great tool for bootstrapping a react application, but it comes with Jest as unit test runner - I would rather use mocha.

+## Why mocha?

+Speed!

+When I save any file in my project, my no. 1 concern is how fast the unit tests run.

+Jest - From I save until I get a test result is measured in seconds.
+And that is just for the one single test case you get with a fresh CRA app.

+Mocha - Runs in a few milliseconds.

+And I don't really need any of the features that Jest provides.

+## Usage

 Package is currently under the "@stroiman" scope.
 I wanted to see that this works before pushing to global NPM package scope - to avoid polluting the global scope with useless packages.